russelljjarvis/MoNELoihiReport/tutorials/appTut2.md

 ### Background:
 <summary>

-<h4> Reservoir Computing and Echo State balanced E/I networks. </h4>
+<h4> Echo State balanced E/I networks. </h4>

-Lava now supports STDP and "balanced" Excitatory/Inhibitory biological networks, however, whether any one can install and run them is a different question.
-I have managed the task of installing, these big packages using streamlit for you.
 </summary>

 <details>
+* Lava now supports STDP and "balanced" Excitatory/Inhibitory biological networks, however, whether any one can install and run them is a different question.
+I have managed the task of installing, these big packages using streamlit for you.

 Take the spike trains corresponding to cells 18 and 23 [](https://github.com/russelljjarvis/lava/blob/main/tutorials/end_to_end/tutorial02_excitatory_inhibitory_network.ipynb
 ) of the notebook.
 Flesch out the skeleton methods provided on [](https://github.com/russelljjarvis/lava/blob/main/app.py#L622-L636) to compute the Interspike Interval arrays and the Coefficient of Variation of the spike trains.